WorldView-1 Satellite Launched!

-Vandenberg Air Force Base, California, U.S.A – The WorldView-1 satellite launched successfully on Tuesday September 18, 2007, the satellite built for DigitalGlobe was lofted into space aboard a Delta II rocket.
+Vandenberg Air Force Base, California, the U.S.A – The WorldView-1 satellite launched successfully on Tuesday, September 18, 2007, the satellite built for DigitalGlobe (currently MAXAR) was lofted into space aboard a Delta II rocket.
 The satellite separated from the rocket about an hour after liftoff to reach an orbit of 496 Km or 308 miles above the Earth.

 Copyright © DigitalGlobe.
 All rights reserved.